ATmare/cattle-eartag-app/README.md

-# Applikation to create delivery notes for cattles in Dart/Flutter
+# Application to create delivery notes for cattles in Dart/Flutter

 In Austria it is required to carry along a specific delivery note called Viehverkehrsschein during the transportation of cattles.
 Such a document summarizes the relevant